deaneyang/what-is-mathematics/README.md

 1. Comparison to carpentry

-    a.
-Using mathematics to create new knowledge that lies outside mathematics is analogous to a carpenter using their tools and skills to build beautiful and often functional objects.
+    1. Using mathematics to create new knowledge that lies outside mathematics is analogous to a carpenter using their tools and skills to build beautiful and often functional objects.

-    b.
-Using mathematics to create new mathematical knowledge is analogous to a carpenter using their tools and skills to build new tools and skills.
+    1. Using mathematics to create new mathematical knowledge is analogous to a carpenter using their tools and skills to build new tools and skills.

 1. The origin of the mathematical universe is no less mysterious than the origin of the physical one.